Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 - Last updated:

-When it comes to feature-packed WordPress plugins for displaying popup and optin email signup forms on your site, there are two particularly noteworthy front frontrunners: the ever-popular OptinMonster and newcomer Bloom, from Elegant Themes.
+When it comes to feature-packed WordPress plugins for displaying email optin forms on your site, there are two frontrunners: The ever-popular OptinMonster and the more recently released Bloom, from Elegant Themes.

 To help you decide, let’s compare the two.